Itvisors/mendix-NativeModalContainer/README.md

 - Uses boolean trigger attribute to show/hide modal
 - Can be used to create transparent/translucent effects

+## Use cases
+- Show content where user should not be allowed to back out.
+Also Android back button has no effect
+- Show content over current page
+- Emulate hamburger menu

 ## Usage
 - Define a boolean attribute (referred to as _ShowModal_ from here) on the context object to show/hide the modal.
 - Place the widget on the page.